 It’s Always Your Responsibility

-Regardless of whether you go with impounds or decide to waive them, it is your responsibility to ensure that your property taxes and insurance are paid on time.
+Regardless of whether you go with impounds or decide to waive them, it is your responsibility to ensure that your property taxes and insurance are paid on time, each and every year.

-So always keep an eye on your escrow account, and keep good records of your taxes and insurance!
+Situations like these are a good reminder to always keep an eye on your escrow account, and to keep solid records of your taxes and insurance.

 (photo: Constantine Agustin)